ethanbradley/nihpc-documentation/docs/Job Submission.md

     scancel 8

-Users can delete their own jobs only
+Users can delete their own jobs only.